 City Market carries a variety of legumes suitable for dal.
-You can make a dal with yellow split peas, red lentils, green lentils, and mung dal (see recipe on back).
+You can make a dal with yellow split peas, red lentils, green lentils, or mung dal.

 How to Cook Legumes

 It's a good idea to check split peas, lentils, and dal for small stones that may have found their way in during the harvesting process (you can shake them around in the pot you're cooking them in).
 Then give them a good rinse in a strainer.